sitespeedio/grunt-sitespeedio/README.md

 You can choose to collect Navigation Timing and User Timing metrics using real browser.
 You can choose by using Firefox or Chrome.
 And you can configure the connection speed ([more info](http://www.sitespeed.io/documentation/#connectionspeed) by choosing between mobile3g, mobile3gfast, cable and native.
 And choose how many times you want to test each URL (default is 3).

+You surely want to combine it with running [Xvfb](https://gist.github.com/nwinkler/f0928740e7ae0e7477dd) to avoid opening the browser.

 ```javascript
 sitespeedio: {
   default: {